kokatoo/kokatoo.github.io/_posts/2020-11-03-regression.markdown

 ![](/assets/img/regression6.png)

 We can see the extreme ends regress to the mean of the child's height.
+This shouldn't be surprising as we do know that the bulk of the density of a normal distribution lies in the middle.
 How about if the child's mean height is lower than the parent's?

 {% highlight r %}
 muy <- 170